firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="9-11"}

-And now we can create that new file `game_templates/rules.html.erb`, and add to it:
+Now create the view template file `game_templates/rules.html.erb`, again in `app/views/` where *all* our view templates live in organized subfolders.
+Once you create the file, add some HTML copy to it:

 ```html
 <!-- app/views/game_templates/rules.html.erb -->